 The St. Francis Borgia School Committee assists the pastor or administrator, and the principal, in the promotion and welfare of Catholic education.
 Members of the School Committee are nominated by parishioners and chosen through prayerful discernment.
 This committee is responsible for identifying and expressing the educational goals and objectives of the parish community.
 The School Committee compiles guidelines to define its mode of governance and operational procedures.

-The committee serves as an advisory body to the principal and pastor and reports to the Pastoral Council.
+The committee serves as an advisory body to the principal and pastor or administrator, and reports to the Pastoral Council.
 The committee dedicates itself to planning for the future, making policies based on sound educational goals, making responsible budgeting and financial decisions, promoting the school, and annually evaluating its goals and objectives.

 School Committee Members